AcademAI/telegram2vkontakte/README.md

-# RSS to Telegram with GPT
+# Telegram to VK
-RSS feed parser with GPT to post in your channel
+Just a reposter

 # Features
-1. New post comes to telegram channel (meant to use with rss_gpt_tg)
+1. New post comes to telegram channel
 2. Reposts to your vk

 ## Setup